WSL Setup and Networking

 ⚠️ Important: These instructions are for Windows 11 only.
 The required

-networking mode is not supported on Windows 10.
+mirrorednetworking mode is not supported on Windows 10.

-configuring static IP settings in Windows, and forwarding ports to allow external UDP traffic into your WSL instance.
+This guide walks you through setting up a WSL (Windows Subsystem for Linux) environment, installing the voyant-api configuring static IP settings in Windows, and forwarding ports to allow external UDP traffic into your WSL instance.

 🐧 Install WSL2 on Windows 11